Paul’s Comments About the Seminars

 Second, I won’t be adding class after class.
-I may do an options class for people (update – Mastering Options added 2/10/18), if I do it will be FREE (update – it has been added to program no extra cost), or free to members.
+I may do an options class for people (update – Mastering Options added 2/10/18), if I do it will be FREE (update – it has been added to the program at no extra cost), to seminar program members.
 Stock options are derivatives of stocks; you have to know how to trade stocks first.
 Then options are just a way to alter risk to reward.
 It is not rocket science, you should not have to pay for that.

-I remember that prior companies that we would often sit around for hours in a meeting discussing how to sell multiple seminars.
+I remember that in prior companies we would often sit around for hours in a meeting discussing how to sell multiple seminars.
 If you put all the seminars together, it becomes very pricey.
-If you tell people they just need the first cheaper seminar, then how do you sell them the second one?
-If the first one is all you need, why is there second one?
+But if you tell people they just need the first cheaper seminar, then how do you sell them the second one?
+If the first one is all you need, why is there a second one?
 If the first one is not all you need, then why take a seminar at all?

-Here is my answer.
 People are smart and I think they understand if you explain the plain simple truth.
-If you look at my website to see him not afraid to tell people that this is a great profession but it is not for everyone.
+If you look at my website see him not afraid to tell people that this is a great profession but it is not for everyone.
 I believe that if people trust you and believe in you; you can tell them the truth and they will understand it.

 The problem is that most people enter the market with only half the knowledge of my first class and they struggle and fail.
 You need to gain a deeper understanding of price action and how to enter, exit, and manage plays properly.
 You also need to know all the tools to get every possible percentage of odds in your favor on every trade.
 This is what the second class is about.
 The first class is a prerequisite for the second class which is called Mastering Advanced Tactics.
 These two classes will teach you all you need to know to make money in the market as a short-term trader or a swing/core trader (holding positions for weeks or months possibly).